ayeuhugyu/PepperBot/notes.md

 - bots can no longer execute any commands. this was just yet another value i had to think about if it would cause problems or not
 - p/vc join & leave now check for the "speak" permission instead of the "connect" permission
 - p/sound list & p/prompt list now use a 3 column list instead of a text file
+- p/playurl and p/queue now support many, many, MANY more urls
+  - use yt-dlp instead of ytdl-core;
+  - supports almost anything you can find at <https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md>

 **technical details:**